sigp/lighthouse/book/src/pi.md

 make
 ```

+>
-Compiling Lighthouse can take up to an hour.
-The safety guarantees provided by
+> Compiling Lighthouse can take up to an hour.
+The safety guarantees provided by the Rust language
-the Rust language unfortunately result in a lengthy compilation time on a
-low-spec CPU like a Raspberry Pi.
+unfortunately result in a lengthy compilation time on a low-spec CPU like a Raspberry Pi.
+For faster
+compilation on low-spec hardware, try [cross-compiling](./cross-compiling.md) on a more powerful
+computer (e.g., compile for RasPi from your desktop computer).

 Once installation has finished, confirm Lighthouse is installed by viewing the
 usage instructions with  `lighthouse --help`.